New rides, music events and the return of Sunset Sessions and Screamland are planned for Dreamland in 2018.

 Now Dreamland is on a firm footing to plan for the future and there is an outline programme for 2018.

-New rides will arrive in stages with the first expected to be in place for Easter.
-Bosses at the park are yet to reveal exactly what rides are coming in but say they will be themed and aimed at family entertainment.
+New rides will arrive in stages although bosses at the park are yet to reveal exactly what rides are coming in but say they will be themed and aimed at family entertainment.

 Events kicking off 2018 include gaming festival GEEK from February 16-18; The Selector and The Beat on February 24; POW (Power of Women) festival in March and the Undercover Festival on April 13-14.

 The 60s and Hawaiian themed Hipsville festival returns on May 4-6 with international bands, all-star DJs, Saturday night costume party, exotic TiKi cocktail party, vintage market stalls plus a car and bike show.

 Sunset Sessions will return, although next year there may be a nominal charge.

 Screamland 4 will be hosted in October, this time for 8 nights and with some changes planned so queues do not build up at the mazes.

 A Day of the Dead will be held at the start of November and Frosted Fairground will return for December.

 There will also be a focus on corporate events.

 Jennie Double, Commercial Director at Dreamland Margate said: “Exiting administration is great news for both the organisation and for the regeneration of Margate.
 It means that we can look forward with real confidence as we continue to deliver the Dreamland experience to our guests.